pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 - implementation of a single `cut()` method (or function) that operates on an SQW object (either `this` or one passed as an argument) operating through the public API and agnostic to the size of the datasets.

 There are several algorithms that need to be updated to support large datasets.
-Any update must be made in such a way that algorithms that the whole of Horace continues to function as it currently does on "small" datasets until a point at which all algorithms are updated.
+Any updates must be made in such a way that algorithms function as they currently do on "small" datasets until a point at which all algorithms are updated.
 During the migration it is also necessary that scripts using a subset of the updated algorithms can be created to perform end-to-end testing.